rhysd/set-git-hooks-dir/CONTRIBUTING.md

 **Note:** Only a sdist package should be uploaded.
 Do not upload wheel package (`.whl`).
 The wheel package does not allow running an arbitrary code on installing the package.
 We rely on the hook to configure Git hooks.

+## CI

+All CI jobs are defined in the [CI workflow](.github/workflows/ci).
+All the following combinations should be tested:

+- Languages
+  - Rust
+  - Node.js
+  - Python
+- OS
+  - Linux
+  - macOS
+  - Windows
+- Checks
+  - Unit/Integration tests
+  - Lints
+  - Code formatting